 Duncan B. Sutherland is a recognized technology strategist and visionary.
 For three-decades he has helped organizations work through highly complex strategic challenges.
 From helping the Association for the Preservation of Virginia Antiquities (APVA) develop a funding strategy to support the archaeology needed to find the original 1607 Jamestown, Virginia, fort—to helping Disney Imagineers craft a vision for a state-of-the-art facility capable of supporting their highly idiosyncratic way of working including “creating” their own, highly-individualistic workspaces.
 From helping the Irish Export Board develop a technology strategy to help the largely indigenous Irish knitting industry reach global markets—to developing and executing a strategy to help Microsoft market the business value of a new, innovative PC operating system to senior management of the company’s largest customers.

 In addition to his strategy-focused work, Duncan has held C-level IT leadership positions in major law firms, leading design consultancies, and higher education.
-He taught as an adjunct for the College of William & Mary and was for several years a full-time Visiting Professorial Lecturer in IT for The George Washington University School of Business and Public Management.
+He taught as an adjunct for William & Mary and was for several years a full-time Visiting Professorial Lecturer in IT for The George Washington University School of Business and Public Management.
 A prolific public speaker and author, Duncan is the lead author of a technology-focused management primer titled Officing: Bringing Amenity and Intelligence to Knowledge Work sponsored by Japan’s Matsushita Electric Works and the Japanese government.